nestjs/docs.nestjs.com/content/fundamentals/module-reference.md

 }
 ```

-In order to create a context identifier and hence, share the generated DI sub-tree, use the `createContextId()` function.
+In order to create a context identifier and hence, share the generated DI sub-tree, use the `ContextIdFactory` class.

 ```typescript
 @@filename(cats.service)